thefunny42/user-service/README.md

     curl -H "Authorization: Bearer $MY_TOKEN" -H 'Content-Type: application/json' -X POST -d '{"name": "Arthur", "email": "arthur@example.com"}' http://localhost:8000/api/users

 Alternatively you can use your browser and test it http://localhost:8000/docs.

+# What else might be done

+1. Configure authentication to interact with the OPA agent, currently that is not protected.

+2. Configure authentication to MongoDB.

+3. Implement network policies for ingress and egress.

+4. Use SSL certificates for the JWT tokens depending on the use-case.